mdinu-hash/analytics_agent/solution_documentation/action_plan.md

    Also change: background: inherit !important;
    To: background: #ffffff !important;

-#2 Implement consistency of terms usage.
+Task #2 Implement consistency of terms usage.

-With the solution implemented in task #1, implement these flows:
+Implement these flows:

 A. Agent pulls the term from Key Terms and queries the database.
 B. Agent pulls the synonym of the term and uses the synonym to query the database.